sebavolta/nd035-c1-spring-boot-basics-project-starter/starter/cloudstorage/README.md

 return hashedPassword;
 ```

-For storing credentials in the main part of the application, we can't hash passwords because it's a one-way operation.
+For storing credential in the main part of the application, we can't hash passwords because it's a one-way operation.
 The user needs access to the unhashed password, after all!
 So instead, you should encrypt the passwords.
 Your tech lead provided you with a class called `EncryptionService` that can encrypt and decrypt passwords.
-When a user adds new credentials, encrypt the password before storing it in the database.
-When the user views those credentials, decrypt the password before displaying it.
+When a user adds new credential, encrypt the password before storing it in the database.
+When the user views those credential, decrypt the password before displaying it.
 Here's a little code snippet on how to use `EncryptionService`:

 ```
 SecureRandom random = new SecureRandom();